Welcome to my humble abode; www.boxingwriter.co.uk

 I did once win a CJ Award for Excellence in Boxing Writing while resident at thesweetscience.com alongside several of my heroes, most notably Pat Putnam, but in a cruel twist, it was the same month the prize money was withdrawn.

-Your feedback, comments and emails are welcomed with relish and if you wish to hook up via social networks I tend to use Twitter these days.
+Your feedback, comments and emails are welcomed and if you wish to hook up via social networks I tend to use Twitter these days; @theboxingwriter

-If you are working on behalf of a fighter in a media or management capacity, please add my email address to your mailing list.
+If you work on behalf of a fighter, in a media or management capacity, or just wish to make contact drop me a line:-

 You never know, I may say yes.